KxSystems/docs/docs/architecture/tickq.md

 #### Batch Mode

-Add each recieved message to batch and record message to tickerplant log.
-Batch will be published on running timer.
+Add each received message to the batch and record message to the tickerplant log.
+Batch is published on running timer.

 Actions performed:
 * If the first element of  `y` is not a timespan (or list of timespan)